-Enchiladas are have two main components that need to be prepared; the enchilada sauce & the enchilada filling.
+Enchiladas are have two main components- the enchilada sauce & the enchilada filling.

 First, let’s talk sauce